Database Explorer

 // [1 => 'John Doe', 2 => 'Jane Doe', ...]

-If only the key column is specified, the value will be the entire row, i.e., the ActiveRow
+If only the first parameter is provided, the value will be the entire row, i.e., the ActiveRow

 object: